Chatwoot challenges Zendesk with open source customer engagement platform

 While it’s still early days, Chatwoot claims some 1,000 companies are using its product globally, though they are mostly on the free self-hosted community edition.
 Raj S noted that while it doesn’t actively track self-hosted installations, it has observed contributions from developers working at Unity, Microsoft, and some government organizations in Europe.

-Available under a permissive MIT licence, any third party can take Chatwoot and do what they like with it.
+As Chatwoot is available under a permissive MIT licence, any third party can do what they like with it.
 So, does this mean they could also build a competing service, as we’ve seen elsewhere across the FOSS space?
 According to Raj S, while there have been numerous examples of this happening in the infrastructure space and beyond, it is unlikely to be a problem for Chatwoot.

 “I don’t think this would be an issue for us, as there is a significant UI component associated with the product which cannot be easily repackaged to a different product,” he explained.